-2.4 Bargaining Coverage and the Wage Structure
+3.2 Bargaining Coverage and the German Wage Structure

-If wage policies set in collective agreements reflect unions' objectives, firms' decisions to adopt a collective agreement have two effects.
+If wage policies set in collective agreements reflect unions' objectives, the decisions of firms and individuals to adopt a collective agreement have two effects.
 First, differences between covered and non-covered segments would increase as the result of the unions' strive for higher wages.
-Second, wage compression induced through the collective contract would reduce withinsegment inequality.
+Second, wage compression induced through the collective contract would reduce within-segment inequality.
 The question which effect would prevail has been discussed for some time in the Anglo-Saxon context; see Card, Lemieux, and Riddell (2003).
 Related literature for Germany again is still sparse.